 With the traditional working week of 9-5 a thing of the past, it seems to have been replaced with an ad-hoc working schedule, due to Covid-19 and homeworking.
 This in turn has seen an increase in a presenteeism culture within workforces; which is causing a significant loss in employee productivity and concentration.
 Stress, suboptimal mental health, lack of sleep and poor financial wellbeing are all root causes that have been exacerbated during the pandemic.

 The cost of presenteeism in the workplace is rising.
 Prior to the pandemic, the effects of presenteeism was costing the UK economy £20bn this has now increased to £27bn.
 The CIPD has seen presenteeism tripling over the past ten years, but many employers are still not taking action to prevent it.

 But what is Employee Presenteeism?
-Well, it’s got several definitions and defined as:
+Well, it’s got several definitions and is defined as: